 Heavy-duty vehicles, including diesel trucks and school buses, are prohibited from idling for more than five minutes at a time, with few exceptions; learn about the anti-idling law and required vehicle emissions inspections.

-You can also visit the EPA's Clean School Bus USA program for more information reducing children's exposure to diesel exhaust and the amount of air pollution created by diesel school buses.
+You can also visit the EPA's Clean School Bus USA program (leaving DEC's website) for more information reducing children's exposure to diesel exhaust and the amount of air pollution created by diesel school buses.

 Schools and day care centers that apply pesticides must meet DEC and State Education Department requirements.
 Information about alternative pest management methods are also available.